 - 1. A detailed rich info-graphic outlining the project process from qualification through to the end of small scale solar PV project's life-time (less than 500 kWp) - 2.
-A guidance document detailing the currently proposed process steps for prospective investors.
+A guidance document detailing the currently proposed process steps for prospective investors

-The Egyptian scheme directs that the Electricity Distribution Companies (EDCs) are required to accommodate all renewable energy supply and purchase all electricity that has been produced from renewable energy power plants at the price set by the Cabinet of Ministers1.

-The prices for the first round of feed-in tariff were valid for two years starting October 2014 and were set as follows2:
+The Egyptian scheme directs that the Electricity Distribution Companies (EDCs) are required to accommodate all renewable energy supply and purchase all electricity that has been produced from renewable energy power plants at the price set by the Cabinet of Ministers.
+The current price for the first round of feed-in tariff will be valid for two years and has been set as follows:

-Residential 84.4 PT/kWh Installed Capacity \leq 200 kW 90.1 PT/kWh 200 kW \leq Installed Capacity < 500 kW 97.3 PT/kWh
+Residential 84.4 PT /kWh Installed Capacity $\leq$ 200 kW 90.1 PT /kWh 200 kW $\leq$ Installed Capacity < 500 kW 97.3 PT /kWh